nisanthchunduru/fairplay/README.md

 bundle install
 ```

-Add a rate limit policy to a Sidekiq worker.
-Here's an example rate limit policy
+Add a rate limit policy to a Sidekiq worker you wish to rate limit.
+Here's an example below

 ```ruby
 # In app/workers/process_message.rb